 Failure to Attend Appointments

-You cannot claim this fee back through Medicare Australia and we will not book another appointment for you until it has been paid in full.
+The FTA Fee is not claimable through Medicare Australia and patients will not be able to make another appointment until the FTA fee has been paid in full.

 Out of Surgery Visits